laasa/avnav-seatalk1-generator-rs232/README.md

 The Seatalk 1 protocol is simply written to the selected device every 10 seconds.
 The following bytes are written to RS232:

 - Byte 1: Command byte             : 0x00 => parity bit is set to mark up the start of Seatalk protocol
 - Byte 2: Attribute byte           : 0x02 => LSB is the number of following bytes (n=2)
 - Byte 3: First mandatory data byte: 0x00 => YZ: in feets
-- Byte 4: optionially data byte 1  : 0x11: LSB for value for 'Depth below transducer'
+- Byte 4: optionially data byte 1  : 0xdd: LSB for value for 'Depth below transducer'
-- Byte 5: optionially data byte 2  : 0x22: MSB for value for 'Depth below transducer'
+- Byte 5: optionially data byte 2  : 0x00: MSB for value for 'Depth below transducer'
-The resulting value for 'Depth below transducer' is 0x2211/10 feets (8721/10 feets = 872,1 feets = 265,81608 meters).
+The resulting value for 'Depth below transducer' is 0x00dd/10 feets (221/10 feets = 22,1 feets = 6,7 meters).

+- Byte 1: Command byte             : 0x20 => parity bit is set to mark up the start of Seatalk protocol
+- Byte 2: Attribute byte           : 0x01 => LSB is the number of following bytes (n=1)
+- Byte 3: First mandatory data byte: 0x3B => LSB for value for 'Speed Through Water'
+- Byte 4: optionially data byte 1  : 0x00: MSB for value for 'Speed Through Water'
+The resulting value for 'Speed Through Water' is 0x003b/10 kn (59/10 kn = 5,9 kn = 10,9 km/h).

 # Hardware needs
 You need to have a circuit to convert from RS232 level to Seatalk 1 level (described in http://www.thomasknauf.de/rap/seatalk3.htm).